 In times of grief, we put our arms around each other through prayers, cards phone calls, or a visit to the nursing home.
 Our lay Eucharistic Visitors go out in teams to bring communion every month to those who can’t make it to church.

 Today, we continue to glorify God, in part by caring for one another and our community.
-On Sunday mornings, before our nine-thirty worship service the choir rehearses as the altar guild sets up for the service.
-Following worship, we fellowship in the parlor enjoying coffee and goodies.
-During the week, a Women’s bible study and a Men’s bible study group meets.
-Before our Wednesday service a group of ladies collate newsletters, and someone may be paying respects to a deceased loved one in our columbarium.
+On Sunday mornings before our ten-thirty worship service, our music team gathers as the altar guild sets up for the service.
+Following worship, we fellowship in the entryway enjoying coffee and goodies.
+During the week, on Monday evenings a Men’s bible study group meets at 7 PM.
+On Wednesday we have a bible study at 11:00 AM, a centering prayer group gathers in the chapel at 12:15 PM and our ever popular Wednesday Worship service at 5:30 PM.
 Each week, Trinity opens its doors to twelve-step meetings.

-On Thanksgiving, Christmas and Easter, we deliver more than 200 hot meals to the home-bound in Warren and Forest counties, and we feed more than 1000 people through Thanksgiving and Easter baskets.
+On Thanksgiving, Christmas and Easter, we deliver more than 200 hot meals to the home-bound in Warren and Forest counties.
 Our knitting group has made prayer shawls for seniors and scarves for sailors.
 We support a variety of projects in South India , including a new wing for the House of Hope.
 We also purchased a dental x-ray machine for a clinic serving needy children in Guatemala and other parts of the globe.

 Most of all, we offer all we do for the glory of God.
 We are inviting God to be present in our space and the lives of the people who gather in them.
 We hope that all will see God at work.